MarkOhio/Budget-planner/README.md

 5. Use the "Edit" and "Delete" buttons to manage existing items.
 6. Click the "Export" button to export the budget data as a CSV or PDF file.

-Contributing
+Contributing<br>
 Contributions are welcome!
-If you'd like to report a bug or suggest a feature, please open an issue on this repository.
+If you'd like to report a bug or suggest a feature, please open an issue on this repository.<br>

 Acknowledgments
 - Mark Ohio: Developer and maintainer of this application.